stagedtrees/stagedtrees/README.md

 #### Combining model selections with `%>%`

-The pipe operator from the `magrittr` package can be used to combine easily various model selction algorithms and to specify models easily.
+The pipe operator from the `magrittr` package can be used to combine easily various model selection algorithms and to specify models easily.

 ``` r
 library(magrittr)